DesktopGooseUnofficial/ResourceHub/README.md

 ## Mods:

-### Download unapproved mods at your own risk, as they have not been reviewed.
+### Download unapproved mods from the GitHub repo at your own risk, as they have not been reviewed.

 ### Your mod may be removed from this document at any time, for any reason.